TREATING FREQUENT HEARTBURN

 LIFESTYLE MODIFICATIONS

-Recommending the following lifestyle modifications can also help patients manage their heartburn.11-13
+Recommending the following lifestyle modifications can also help patients manage their heartburn.

-- Avoid foods and beverage that are likely to trigger heartburn.
+Avoid foods and beverages that are likely to trigger heartburn.

 Common culprits include: